sdex/AndroidIDeditor/README.md

-### Android ID editor
+# Android ID editor for Android 8-11
-The app to edit Android ID values for Android 8-11.
+The app to edit Android ID values.

 #### Requirements
 1. Rooted phone (systemless root is supported)